Around Lake Patzcuaro, Michoacan, Mexico

 Where To Stay In Morelia

 The Only Backpacker’s Morelia is the pure definition of a hostel.
-The dorms are too crowded, the shared bathrooms are basic and the breakfast is super simple.
-However, the common areas are pleasant and there is a good traveler vibe.
+The dorms are too crowded, the shared bathrooms are basic and the breakfast is simple.
+Nevertheless, the common areas are pleasant and there is a good traveler vibe.
 If you are looking for the best deal in town, go for it!

 Library of Patzcuaro